Does Your Community Need Help?

 Partnering for Progress: How APA Florida Supports Communities Through Pro-Bono Planning Expertise

-- No-cost, high-quality planning assistance
+- No-cost, high-quality planning assistance for pre-identified smaller scope projects

-- Actionable recommendations grounded in best practices
+- Actionable recommendations grounded in professional best practices

 Does your community need assitance?
 Fill out our help request form here.